okalachev/flix/tools/pyflix/README.md

 ## Usage alongside QGroundControl

-You can use the Flix library alongside the QGroundControl app, using a proxy mode.
+You can use the Flix library alongside the QGroundControl app, using proxy mode.
 To do that:

 1. Run proxy for `pyflix` and QGroundControl in background: